Tomas-Kaiser/java-mosh/README.md

 ## Functional Interface

 A functional interface is an interface with a single abstract method.
+Does not matter if the interface contains default or static method unless it has just one abstract method.

 ### Anonymous Inner Class